-- Sit for a minute or two and evaluate how you feel after expressing love, kindness or affection.
+- Sit for a minute or two and evaluate how you feel after expressing love, kindness, or affection.

 Are you still irritated?

-Do you feel any joy or happiness inside?
+Do you feel any joy or happiness?

-If you answered yes to feeling better after this exercise, then you are on the road to enjoying better relationships.
-We often say to ourselves, “I would love them so much more if they would change that behavior.”
+If you feel better after this exercise, then you are on the road to enjoying better relationships.
+We often say to ourselves, I would love them so much more if they would change that behavior.
 In this exercise they didn’t change at all yet you were filled up.
 You felt better and more loved by them without them changing anything.